-Businesses across the country and around the world are focusing on resource conservation and reducing costs.

-Managers and business owners are scrutinizing every process to make sure they're running as efficiently as possible.
-In the case of this multinational manufacturer and distributor of cookware, the employment application process had become incredibly paper and time intensive.
+The economic crisis of the last two years has forced businesses across the country and around the world to focus on resource conservation and reducing costs.
+Managers and business owners are scrutinizing every process and every penny to make sure they're running as efficiently as possible to survive and succeed.
+In the case of this multinational manufacturer and distributor of cookware, the employment application process had become incredibly paper- and time-intensive-especially during the economic crisis which had simultaneously created a dramatic increase in the number of applicants for each open position.

-"If you stand back and look at it, they now have every category we have to offer-software, managed print services, and MFPs.
-This makes us a truly full service partner and provider - which couldn't make us happier."
+"If you stand back and look at it, they now have every category we have to offersoftware, managed print services, and MFPs, this makes us a truly full service partner and provider - which couldn't make us happier."